Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 National Numbers recommends Replace My Plates as a convenient way to purchase road legal acrylic plates of high quality.

 Many people buy number plates online and reputable dealers provide their customers with a secure site which allows online ordering.
 If you are paying online, as with any online purchase, check that the site is secure and that the company is reputable.

 If you prefer to discuss your purchase, then most dealers are happy to discuss your purchase on the phone.
 Dealers have a vast amount of experience at matching plates to people for a range of budgets.
 Again, don't be afraid to ask about additional payments, timescales and money-back guarantees etc.

-Dealers should confirm your purchase in writing (by email), after asking for a deposit to secure your chosen number plate while you send in the necessary documentation.
+Dealers should confirm your purchase in writing/email, after asking for a deposit to secure your chosen number plate while you send in the necessary documentation.
 The deposit should usually be no more than 10% to 20%.
 This should be fully refundable in the event that the transaction does not proceed.
-Every number plate is unique and dealers cannot always guarantee that a number plate is available.
+Every number plate is unique and, with registrations being bought and sold all the time, dealers cannot always guarantee that a number plate will be available.

 Usually, the V75 (Certificate of Entitlement) can be sent to you along with a letter of instruction as to how to assign the plate, however, some V75 (Certificate of Entitlement)'s cannot be released since they are in a "third party" name.
 If you are not ready to assign the private number plate to your vehicle, ask the dealer if the V75 (Certificate of Entitlement) can be released to you.
 If not, arrangements can be made to hold the V75 (Certificate of Entitlement) until you can supply suitable documents.